mojaloop/documentation-artifacts/presentations/July 2020 Community Event/PI 11 Objectives.md

 * Heart of Mojaloop whitepaper
 * Do we need to recommend additional messages for discovery and agreement stage (/party /quote) to the ISO 20022 RA (PTPG) ?

-## Streamline Testing & QA
+## Streamline Designs with Testing & QA
-* Documentation in the form of sequence diagrams correlate with tests/assertions for the core services
+* Correlate and align tests/assertions with AS-IS documentation in the form of PlantUML sequence diagrams  for the Core services
-* Improvements in running regression tests (4 collections run up from 1); [Stretch] Streamline collections (API, Contract, etc)
+* Run GP regression tests using TTK on demand or as scheduled using Helm
-* Improve test coverage (include new features) - 1.5k to 3k tests
+* Improve test coverage (include new features) - 1.5k to 3k tests [Stretch]

 ## Portals for Onboarding
 * Functional PoC to demo Technology Framework